Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Vapor flow confined between two coaxial cylinders

 For $\mathrm{Kn} \approx 0$, the critical value of $\gamma$ from the above expression is $\gamma_c = C_0/D_0 \approx 4.772337$.
 From the MFS presented here, the critical value of $\gamma$ for $\mathrm{Kn} \approx 0$ turns out to be $\gamma_c \approx 4.7723$, which is also very close to that computed from the above expression.
 The phenomenon of reverse temperature gradient can be understood form boundary condition \eqref{bc_21} as follows.
 There are two factors determining the normal heat flux component in boundary condition \eqref{bc_21} according to which the evaporation/condensation rate depends on (i) the difference between the pressure and saturation pressure, and (ii) the temperature difference between the temperatures of the gas (or vapor) and and interface.
 The temperature gradient gets reversed when one dominates the other.

 To examine the capabilities of the developed method, we also study the problem for higher Knudsen numbers.
 Figure~\ref{fig:temp_gamma_Kn0p1} exhibits the variation of the (scaled) temperature of the vapor in the radial direction for $\mathrm{Kn} = 0.1$ and for different values of the parameter $\gamma$.
 The solid lines again represent the results obtained from our numerical framework based on the MFS but the symbols now denote the data from the linearized BGK model taken directly from Ref.~[\onlinecite{Onishi1977}].
 It is clear from the figure that the results from the MFS are in good agreement with those from the linearized BGK model even for $\mathrm{Kn} = 0.1$; nonetheless, the quantitative differences in the results from both methods are now noticeable.
-In addition, figure~\ref{fig:temp_gamma_Kn0p1} also shows the existence of a reverse temperature gradient.
+In addition, Fig.~\ref{fig:temp_gamma_Kn0p1} also shows the existence of a reverse temperature gradient.
 For $\mathrm{Kn} = 0.1$, the critical value of $\gamma$, at which the phenomenon of reverse temperature gradient occurs, computed from the MFS is $\gamma_c=4.66247$ whereas its reported value from the linearized BGK model in Ref.~[\onlinecite{Onishi1977}] is $\gamma_c=4.63087$.

 To have further insight on the reverse temperature gradient, the (scaled) radial heat flux at the actual inner boundary (i.e.~at $r=1$) is plotted against $\gamma$ in Fig.~\ref{fig:heat_coaxial}.
 The solid lines and symbols denote the results from the MFS in the present work and the data from the linearized BGK model given in Ref.~[\onlinecite{Onishi1977}], respectively.
 It is apparent from the figure that our results for the radial heat flux are also in good agreement with the data from the linearized BGK model for a smaller value of the Knudsen number ($\mathrm{Kn}=0.1$ in the figure); however, for a higher value of the Knudsen number ($\mathrm{Kn}=0.2$ in the figure), there is a noticeable mismatch between the results obtained from the MFS and the data from the linearized BGK model given in Ref.~[\onlinecite{Onishi1977}].
 A plausible reason for this discrepancy could be the truncation of power series at the first order in Ref.~[\onlinecite{Onishi1977}] because the neglected terms in the series could have significant contributions for larger values of the Knudsen number.
 Figure~\ref{fig:heat_coaxial} also shows that for each value of the Knudsen number, there is a $\gamma$ at which the radial heat flux changes its sign.
 This $\gamma$ is indeed the same as the $\gamma_c$ described above, at which reversal of the temperature gradient takes place.